Kentucky Butter Bundt Cake

 This Kentucky Butter Bundt Cake is a wonderfully moist, basic cake that can be served in many ways and for many occasions.
 From a simple slice to one grilled and topped with whipped cream and berries, this is one tasty dessert!

-This buttery, buttermilk Bundt cake is extremely versatile.
-The blank vanilla canvas can be tweaked for all sorts of occasions, from an afternoon tea to an elegant dinner party.
-Let me enlighten you on the possibilities.
+- The blank vanilla canvas can be tweaked for all sorts of occasions, from an afternoon tea to an elegant dinner party.

-Ways to Serve a Vanilla Bundt Cake:
+Ways to Serve This Vanilla Bundt Cake:

 - Simply serve slices with a dusting of powdered sugar.

-- Grill buttered slices on a grill pan and top with vanilla ice cream and either chocolate sauce or berries.
+- Grill buttered slices on a grill pan and top with vanilla ice cream, and either chocolate sauce or berries.
 A sprig of mint is always a nice touch!

 - Don slices with a dollop of sweetened whipped cream and balsamic strawberries or your favorite sweetened fresh fruit.
 I vote peaches.

-- Cube up leftovers and make a trifle by sprinkling with the cake with a liqueur and layering with custard, whipped cream, and berries!
+- Cube up leftovers and make a trifle by sprinkling the cake with a liqueur and layering with custard, whipped cream, and berries!
 This is especially pretty composed in a glass bowl to showcase the layers.

 Tips for Making Bundt Cakes: